smikhalevski/doubter/README.md

 ```

 In the example above both `helloCheck` and `noDigitsCheck` _are not_ applied, despite that `noDigitsCheck` is marked as
-unsafe.
+forced.
 This happens because the input value 42 is of the invalid type.

-For composite shapes, unsafe checks may become truly unsafe.
-Let's consider an object with a custom safe check:
+For composite shapes, forced checks may become non-type-safe.
+Let's consider an object with a custom check:

 ```ts
 const userShape = d